Alternative Back Pain Treatment

 - Watch your Weight – Take care of yourself and your body.
 Make sure to watch your weight and eat a balanced diet.
 Exercise and watching your caloric intake is a great way to keep yourself healthy and take the extra weight and pressure off of your lower back.

-- Topical Analgesic – There are also a few products that can be used to soothe irritated and spasmed muscles.
-There are several topical analgesics that we use in our office that are also used by chiropractors across the nation to provide soothing relief of tense muscles in conjunction with spinal manipulation.
+- Topical Analgesic – There are also a few products that can be used to soothe irritated muscles, or muscles that are in spasm.
+There are several topical analgesics that we use in our office to provide soothing relief of tense muscles in conjunction with spinal manipulation.
+One of the natural topical analgesics we use is called Relief Already.
 We also recommend Relax Already, a natural muscle relaxant that can help tight back muscles.

-At the Chiropractic Health Center of Bristol, we offer natural alternatives to the pain medications and even surgeries that often do more harm than good.
-This office provides you with the total package and will refer you to other services for X-rays, MRI’s, and any other services that will treat your entire body.
+At the Chiropractic Health Center of Bristol, we offer alternative back pain treatment to the pain medications ³ and even surgery that may often do more harm than good.
+If, however, we determine that you need medication or surgery, we will refer you to the appropriate specialist, or if needed, we will refer you for X-rays, MRI’s, and any other services needed to determine the cause of your problem or help alleviate the condition.

 Please feel free to contact our office at the Chiropractic Health Center of Bristol.
 One of our trained staff members will be happy to assist you with questions you may have.